itp438-20223/.github/.github/ISSUE_TEMPLATE/z-for-code-does-not-compile.md

 ---
 name: Z for Code Does Not Compile
-about: If student's code doesn't compile, and it doesn't appear to be a bad push.
+about: If student's code doesn't compile.
-title: Lab (#) Grade Report
+title: 'Lab # Grade Report'
 labels: ''
 assignees: ''